 It’s fine.
 Just make sure you’re signed up for the VIP Shoppers Club, check your email for announcements, call your mall, and check this blog.
 I’ll post when I hear about it and hope you guys will give me a heads up as well.

 ❑ Register for FTU Seattle.
-Did I mention I’ll be presenting at FTU Seattle in February?
+I’ll be presenting at FTU Seattle in February.
 If you’re new to points and miles, want to up your MS game, or network with fellow point chasers, this event is for you.
 Tickets are $249 but through the end of today, you can save $30 and get a copy of Chris Guilleabeau’s new book, Side Hustle, with promo code CYBERMONDAY.
-I don’t know about you all but I’m most looking forward to hearing Chris talk.
-His was one of the first blogs I came across as a newbie and The Art of Non-Conformity totally changed my perspective on forging your own way to happiness.
+Chris Guillibeau’s blog was one of the first blogs I came across as a newbie and The Art of Non-Conformiy totally changed my perspective on forging your own way to happiness.

 My favorite anecdote of his is when he wrote about his job as a dish washer.
 He was so bad at it that when it came to the really heavy stuff – greasy pots and pans – he would simply go out back and toss them in the dumpster.
 Eventually his boss caught on and fired him.
 That story cracks me up and also made me aware of my tendency to half-ass things I don’t care about…and that I shouldn’t waste time doing them in the first place.
 Anyway, if you want to attend FTU Seattle, Chris Guillebeau’s talk is sure to be informative.
 I’m looking forward to it!